michaelJwilson/LBGCMB/README.md

 3.  source activate minimal

-For any problems, contact mjwilson@lbl.gov
+Contact mjwilson@lbl.gov with any problems.